 FSR Investors Have Opportunity to Lead Fisker Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-29, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fisker Inc. ("Fisker" or the "Company") (NYSE: FSR).
+LOS ANGELES, Dec.
+4, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fisker Inc. ("Fisker" or the "Company") (NYSE: FSR).

 Class Period: August 4, 2023 – November 20, 2023